 On March 11, 2020, the novel coronavirus ("COVID-19") was declared a pandemic ("COVID-19 pandemic") by the World Health Organization as the disease spread throughout the world.
-The spread of COVID-19 is having a significant impact on the global economy, the U.S. economy, the economies of the local markets throughout the west coast in which the Company's properties are located, and the broader financial markets.
-Nearly every industry has been impacted directly or indirectly, and the U.S. retail market has come under severe pressure due to numerous factors, including preventative measures taken by local, state and federal authorities to alleviate the public health crisis such as mandatory business closures, quarantines, restrictions on travel, restrictions on gatherings and social distancing practices.
-These containment measures, which in certain states and counties were relaxed or lifted for a period of time and subsequently reimposed, and then relaxed again, are affecting the operations of the Company's tenant base to varying degrees depending on the category and location of the tenant.
-For example, grocery stores, pharmacies and retail stores are generally permitted to remain open and operational (with capacity limitations in the case of certain retail stores), restaurants in certain states, such as California, Washington, and Oregon have been generally limited to take-out and delivery services and outdoor-dining only or subject to capacity limitations when indoor dining has been permitted, and bars, movie theaters, gyms and salons in certain states and counties have been generally forced to close indoor operations for periods of time.
-As vaccines continue to be administered throughout the United States, certain states have taken steps to reopen their economies by eliminating or relaxing many or all of these restrictions, or announced their intention to do so.
-For example, the state of California has announced plans to reopen its economy by June 15, 2021, subject to the achievement of certain vaccination and hospitalization rates and other measures.
-However, the pandemic continues to evolve and, accordingly, there remains uncertainty as to the time, date and extent to which restrictions will be relaxed or lifted in the markets in which the Company's properties are located, whether restrictions that have been relaxed or lifted will be reimposed, or when or if customers will re-engage with tenants as they have in the past.
+The spread of COVID-19 has had a significant impact on the global economy, the U.S. economy, the economies of the local markets throughout the west coast in which the Company's properties are located, and the broader financial markets.
+Nearly every industry has been impacted directly or indirectly, and the U.S. retail market had come under severe pressure due to numerous factors, including preventative measures taken by local, state and federal authorities to alleviate the public health crisis such as mandatory business closures, quarantines, restrictions on travel, restrictions on gatherings and social distancing practices.
+These containment measures, which in certain states and counties were relaxed or lifted for a period of time and subsequently reimposed, and then relaxed again and lifted, affected the operations of the Company's tenant base to varying degrees depending on the category and location of the tenant.
+For example, grocery stores, pharmacies and retail stores were generally permitted to remain open and operational (with capacity limitations in the case of certain retail stores), restaurants in certain states, such as California, Washington, and Oregon had been generally limited to take-out and delivery services and outdoor-dining only or subject to capacity limitations when indoor dining was permitted, and bars, movie theaters, gyms and salons in certain states and counties had been generally forced to close indoor operations for periods of time.
+As vaccines continue to be administered throughout the United States, states have taken steps to reopen their economies by eliminating or relaxing many or all of these restrictions, or announced their intention to do so.
+For example, the state of California fully reopened its economy on June 15, 2021, based on the achievement of certain vaccination and hospitalization rates and other measures.
+However, the pandemic continues to evolve and, accordingly, there remains uncertainty in the markets in which the Company's properties are located, as to whether restrictions that have been lifted will be reimposed, or if customers will re-engage with tenants to the extent they have in the past.